Fan Fic / Yu-Gi-Oh! The Thousand Year Door

 - Womb Level: The Heart of the Palace of Shadow, the place where the finals of the tournament are held, is described as the interior of a still-living being, but not a very healthy one; it's covered with growths that resemble tumors and cancers.
 The Companions tell Stan that this is where the original battle between the Queen and the Three Heroes happened a thousand years ago, and she likely intends to use it as a battleground again for a currently unexplained reason.

-- Writing Around Trademarks: Gerald Laxina is absent from Redux because he was created by the author Man Called True, who had a major falling-out with Cyber Commander a long while after the original story's writing.
+- Writing Around Trademarks: Gerald Laxina is absent from Redux because he was created by the author Man Called True, who had a major falling-out with Occam Razor a long while after the original story's writing.

 - You Don't Want to Know: